ChrisBaum89/ChrisBaum89/README.md

 ### Hi!
 I'm Chris! 👋
 ---

 I have always loved science and technology!
-I think it's incredible that a simple idea thought up on someone's brain can turn into a techology that changes the world and makes peoples' lives better.
-As a kid I grew up building, creating, experimenting, and spending time outside in nature.
+I think it's incredible that a simple idea thought up in someone's brain can turn into a techology or scientific principle that changes the world and makes peoples' lives better.
+As a kid I grew up building, creating, experimenting, and spending time outside in nature and can say that that passion has continued through my life.

-With a passion for the sciences, I got my Bachelor's degree in Mechanical Engineering...worked as a automation engineer and engineering manager with a focus on automated equipment and machine vision for over a decade...and completed the Software Engineering program at Flatiron School.
+I received my Bachelor's degree in Mechanical Engineering...worked as a automation engineer and engineering manager with a focus on automated equipment and machine vision for over a decade...and completed the Software Engineering program at Flatiron School.
 If you can't tell, "knowledge is power" is something I try to take to heart as I still have the desire to create, improve, and drive positive change in the teams and companies that I work with.
-I believe that having a diverse background is valuable as you can see things from different perspectives.
+I believe that having a diverse background is valuable as you can see things from different perspectives and have unique ideas.

-My experience includes Ruby, Ruby on Rails, Sinatra, Javascript, React, Redux, SQLite, PLC programming, robotics, Human Machine Interface (HMI) programming and design, and machine vision.
+My programming experience includes Ruby, Ruby on Rails, Sinatra, Javascript, React, Redux, SQLite, Programmable Logic Controllers (PLCs), robotics, Human Machine Interfaces (HMIs), and machine vision.

 Outside of my professional life, I have a beautiful wife, Brittany, and two beautiful kids, Wes and Lacey.
 I love spending time with them and exploring new places.
 On my days off you can usually find me with my family, boating, fishing, exercising, and socializing with friends.